learn-co-curriculum/dsc-python-loops-and-functions-lab/README.md

 Now, instead of copying and pasting that every time, we can just call it repeatedly!

 Write a function that prompts the user to enter a review index, then prints the relevant review summary.
-The function should be called `review_summary_prompt`, it should take a list of reviews as an argument, and should print information but not return anythi9ng.
+The function should be called `review_summary_prompt`, it should take a list of reviews as an argument, and should print information but not return anything.

 Display the message `"Please enter a review index: "` when prompting for input.
 You can assume that the user will enter a valid index between 0 and 85.